iamsrishtiarya/Minor_Project_6/README.md

-# 🧠 Tuberculosis Detection from Chest X-Rays
+# 🧠 Tuberculosis Detection Using Deep Learning

 A complete deep learning pipeline to detect **Tuberculosis (TB)**  from chest X-ray images using **transfer learning**, **Grad-CAM explainability**, and an interactive **Streamlit web application**.